JackOAllTradez/WHSTechNotes/journal.md

 # December 16, 2024
 Yes, I am.
 I successfully convinced my mother to let me sleep in on at least two of the days, and even clarified that I mean "until 2PM", not "until 9AM".
 I've had a roommate for the past week, and as much as I adore him, I need him and his family to leave so I can relax.

+# January 8, 2025
+Last semester was...
+Messy.
+I had to hide in the back, most frequently with the lights off, so I could properly shut out all the outside racket.
+I already have minimal motivation to work, but the other folks don't help.
+How can someone have that strong of an aversion to effort?
+This semester, I would like to expand on the "hiding" part. can I pitch a tent in the office?
+I'm joking, of course.
+I just want to complete my portfolio and do certifications for Python and Java.